"It’s a very dangerous, and silent, disease, but once you know what it is, it’s very easy to take steps to turn it

 Improve existing health conditions

-If you can improve diabetes, blood pressure, reduce blood sugar and saturated fats in your diet, that can reduce some of the related health conditions we talked about, and take some of the pressure off your liver.
+If you can improve diabetes, blood pressure, lower blood sugar, and reduce saturated fats in your diet, that can help combat some of the related health conditions we talked about, and take some of the pressure off your liver.

 Eat more fiber

 Fiber is like a miracle molecule!
-It’s most readily available in fruits and vegetables: broccoli, kale, bell peppers, and also from whole grains like Farro.
+It is most readily available in fruits and vegetables: broccoli, kale, bell peppers, and also from whole grains like Farro.
 A lot of the chewy foods that are high in fiber will help lower cholesterol, they’ll eventually help lower blood sugar, and they’re great for your liver.

 Reducing inflammation is a great method for any inflammatory process.
 We mentioned hepatitis, or inflammation of the liver earlier, and anything you can do to reduce inflammation of the liver will help.
 There are a couple natural ingredients that can support normal inflammation that you can include in your diet.
-One is Omega-3 oils, which are found in things like avocados and avocado oil, olive oil, and seafood like salmon.
+One is Omega-3 oils, which are found in things like avocados and avocado oil, olive oil, seafood like salmon and in supplement form.
 Another natural inflammation fighter is curcumin, the active compound found in turmeric.
 If you take that daily, you can also reduce your inflammation.

 If it seems like this is recommended for everything, that’s because it’s so good for you in so many ways.
 Exercise can help reduce your weight, reduce the risk of diabetes, reduce cholesterol, and reduce blood pressure.
 These are just a few of the reasons exercise is so important.